MethodsAndPractices/vsteam/.docs/Update-VSTeamPool.md

 ### -Description

-Description of the pool to create.
+Description of the pool to update.

 ```yaml
 Type: string